Background checks for attending churches

 BACKGROUND CHECKS FOR VISITING OVERNIGHT GUESTS

 Anyone, who is age 18 or over, and is not registered as a camper, who plans to stay overnight at camp should have a background check run BEFORE arriving at camp.
 In the event a guest arrives, who has not had a background check run on themselves before arrival, the Conference Center will run a check on the individual (at the individual’s expense).
 This check must be run on or before 2:00pm on the first day of their planned overnight stay.
 Checks will not be run after 2:00pm and guests arriving before or after this time, but having no check previously run, should not have the expectation of accommodation, as they will be turned away from staying on grounds until the background check requirement is met.
+It is NOT possible to run background checks on Sunday.

 Why are background checks required?